FujitsuLaboratories/cattaz/docs/index.cattaz.md

 An application can be interactive.
 For instance, you can type your name in the textbox above and the application will show a hello message to you.
-Please note that text of editor on the left will be changed accordingly.
+Please note that text contents in editor on the left will be sychronized simultaneously.

 The opposite is also true.
-If you edit text inside the fenced code block, the hello application will change its message.
+Editing text inside the fenced code block will update message shown below the text input.

 To implement your own application, please see [Hello World documentation](./app-hello).